An app for protecting kids online is growing popular with autocrats

 Still, the Senate found the government had no statutory obligation to acknowledge human rights concerns in its financial decisions.
 In the case of Netsweeper’s sale to Bahrain, the Senate found that the EDC offered its guarantee “despite the widespread availability of credible reports indicating that the Government of Bahrain was committing large-scale violations of the right to freedom of expression of its own citizens, as well as various other serious human rights violations.”

-To Diebert, it’s not only Netsweeper’s sales but its bristling, rude reaction to his group’s criticism that merits reflection.
+To Deibert, it’s not only Netsweeper’s sales but its bristling, rude reaction to his group’s criticism that merits reflection.

 “If I were working for the Canadian government,” he said, “I would think long and hard about what it signifies to have a CEO of a Canadian company, whose technology is used to censor access to women’s health and information, react to a serious report in such a dismissive and offensive manner.”